jaldhar/hivolts/README.txt

 by electric fences and there are another 20 fences randomly placed in the board.
 Fences are represented as yellow '#'s.

+Incidently a mho is a unit of electrical conductance equal to the reciprocal of the ohm.  (mho is ohm backwards.)
+In the SI system it is known as Siemens.

 If you collide with a mho or a fence you will be electrocuted and lose the game.
 If you can destroy all the mhos by causing them to collide with fences or with each other, you will win.